NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 You can also look at all the Image properties by typing `props`.
 This generates a long output, so we will just show a portion of the output from that:

 ```
-AOP_VISIT_NUMBER:1
+AOP_VISIT_NUMBER: 1
-DESCRIPTION:Orthorectified surface directional reflectance (0-1 unitless, scaled by 10000) ...
+DESCRIPTION :Orthorectified surface directional reflectance (0-1 unitless, scaled by 10000) ...
-FLIGHT_YEAR:2013
-IMAGE_DATE:2013-06-25
-NEON_DATA_PROD_ID:DP3.30006.001
-NEON_DATA_PROD_URL:https://data.neonscience.org/data-products/DP3.30006.001
-NEON_DOMAIN:D10
-NEON_SITE:CPER
-NOMINAL_SCALE:1
-PRODUCT_TYPE:SDR
-SCALING_FACTOR:10000
-SENSOR_NAME:AVIRIS-NG
-SENSOR_NUMBER:NIS1
-WL_FWHM_B001:382.3465,5.8456
+FLIGHT_YEAR: 2013
+IMAGE_DATE: 2013-06-25
+NEON_DATA_PROD_ID: DP3.30006.001
+NEON_DATA_PROD_URL: https://data.neonscience.org/data-products/DP3.30006.001
+NEON_DOMAIN: D10
+NEON_SITE: CPER
+NOMINAL_SCALE: 1
+PROVISIONAL_RELEASED: RELEASED
+RELEASE_YEAR :2024R
+SCALING_FACTO 1:10000
+SENSOR_NAM E:AVIRIS-NG
+SENSOR_NUMBE R:NIS1
+WL_FWHM_B00 1:382.3465,5.8456

 system:asset_size:68059.439009 MB
 system:band_names: List (442 elements)
-system:id:projects/neon-prod-earthengine/assets/DP3-30006-001/2013_CPER_1_SDR
-system:index:2013_CPER_1_SDR
+system:id:projects/neon-prod-earthengine/assets/HSI_REFL/001/2013_CPER_1
+system:index:2013_CPER_1DR
 system:time_end:2013-06-25 10:42:05
 system:time_start:2013-06-25 08:30:45
 system:version:1689911980211725
 ```

 The image properties contain some additional relevant information about the dataset, and are variables you can filter on to select a subset of the data.
 A lot of these properties are self-explanatory, but some of them may be less apparent.
 A short description of a few properties is outlined below.
-Note that when the datasets become part of the Google Public Datasets, you will be able to see descriptions of the properties in GEE.
+Note that when the datasets become part of the Google Public Datasets, you will be able to see descriptions of the properties in GEE
+- `PROVISIONAL_RELEASED`: Whether the data are available provisionally, or are Released.
+See https://www.neonscience.org/data-samples/data-management/data-revisions-releases for more information on the NEON release process.
+- `RELEASE_YEAR`: The year of the release tag, if the data have been Released. .

 - `SENSOR_NAME`: The name of the hyperspectral sensor.
 All NEON sensors are JPL AVIRIS-NG sensors.
 - `SENSOR_NUMBER`: The payload number, NIS1 = NEON Imaging Spectrometer, Payload 1.
 NEON Operates 3 separate payloads, each with a unique hyperspectral sensor (as well as unique LiDAR and Camera sensors).